corgikit/pancake-document/products/pancakeswap-exchange/trade-guide.md

 ## How come my transaction won't go through?

-PancakeSwap is a DeFi application such that it interacts with the wallet to complete on-chain transactions for swapping, creating LPs, staking in farms and pools, etc. &#x20;
+ZexdexApp is a DeFi application such that it interacts with the wallet to complete on-chain transactions for swapping, creating LPs, staking in farms and pools, etc. &#x20;

 ### Gas Fees